kaplayjs/kaplay-site/src/content/guides/getting_started/creating_your_first_game.md

 ![humanbean](intro/humanbean.png)

-Human are also composed from a list of components, each component provides different functionalities, which is exactly what component means in Kaboom. `add()` is the function you use to assemble all the components into a game object in kaboom:
+Human are also composed from a list of components, each component provides different functionalities, which is exactly what component means in KAPLAY. `add()` is the function you use to assemble all the components into a game object in KAPLAY:

 ![assemble](intro/assemble.png)